 Every responder to a post does not have the right to be heard.
 There isn’t enough time in the world to talk to everyone in the world.
 This is especially true when five billion responses will amount to “squirrel!”
 Some culling and weeding of responses must necessarily occur.
 It is good to remind those that sidle up to the bar that they better keep it civil or they’ll learn what the dirt in the parking lot tastes like.

-Editor’s Note: July 26, 2019.
-While in the process of cleaning up old drafts and reformatting posts for the relocated website/blog, I discovered that I had tracked down and copied the forum rules for the now defunct RichardDawkins.net forums as well as text and links to more than a few posts that I had written for the thread titled The Reason for the Decline on the DCBBS, so I have added them and the text for the rules to this post that was the first post of the thread in question.
-I will be backdating and adding other material to the blog as I discover it and get it cleaned up to my satisfaction.
+July 26, 2019 – While in the process of cleaning up old drafts and reformatting posts for the relocated website/blog, I discovered that I had tracked down and copied the forum rules for the now defunct RichardDawkins.net forums as well as text and links to more than a few posts that I had written for the thread titled The Reason for the Decline on the DCBBS, so I have added them and the text for the rules to this post, the meat of which comes from the first post of the thread in question.

 It is worth noting here that the Richard Dawkins Foundation has also deleted their bulletin boards.
 There is apparently no way to stop the trolling and attacking that occurs online without crossing boundaries that open a corporation up to lawsuits.
 This is a real problem that requires real world solutions and probably laws to enforce those solutions.